aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/fitting-all-tables-to-the-page-width/_index.md

 ﻿---
-title: Fitting all Tables to the Page Width – Aspose.Words for .NET
+title: Fitting all Tables to the Page Width
+second_title: Aspose.Words for .NET
 articleTitle: Fitting all Tables to the Page Width
 linktitle: Fitting all Tables to the Page Width
 description: "Fit a table into a document by page width easily and fast instead of using VSTO in C#."